-Art Papers is pleased to participate in Fall of Freedom’s National Day of Action by hosting an afternoon of live readings, solidarity, and discussion.
-We invite our community to come together in this moment of increasing repression, and to collectively share written wisdom written by those who have persevered in the face of reactionary, authoritarian attempts to silence dissenting voices.
-In this way, we will contribute to keeping the conversation going and tending the flame of creative expression.
+Art Papers was pleased to participate in Fall of Freedom’s National Day of Action by hosting an afternoon of live readings, solidarity, and discussion.
+We invited our community to come together to collectively share written wisdom written by those who have persevered in the face of reactionary, authoritarian attempts to silence dissenting voices.
+In partnership with the Atlanta chapter of the Incarcerated Workers Organizing Committee, we also provided materials to write letters to political prisoners.

 Heather Bird Harris is an artist and educator based in Atlanta.
 She is sometimes a curator, writer, and consultant focused on transformative learning and systems change.
-Her practice explores the throughlines between history and ecological crises, engaging with communities, scientists, and site-specific materials to investigate possibilities for emergence.
+Her practice explores the throughlines between history and ecological crises, engaging with communities, scientists, and site-specific materials to investigate possibilities for emergence

 Makeda Jean Lewis is a cabbage-eater, synthesizer and tinkerer living and loving in Atlanta, GA.
 She loves tiny things and she loves you.